zapaiamarce/next-with-react-truth/README.md

 # next-with-react-truth

-An example of react-truth in Next.js
+An example of react-truth with Next.js